ammar-tanwar/bloglearnbay/posts/what-is-data-science-uncovering-the-explicit-truth.md

 Today without any doubt, organizations, whether big or small, are integrating data science and its applications within their business system.
 The importance of data in the present world scenario has reached a new bookmark that organizations are making decisions only after a complete analysis of relevant data.

-This is specifically found in the <a href="https://www.learnbay.co/data-science-course/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career/" target="_blank">e-commerce and retail industry</a>
+This is specifically found in the <a href="https://www.learnbay.co/data-science-course/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career/" target="_blank">e-commerce and retail industry.</a>

 E-commerce giants can **predict profits, losses, and purchases and even influence their customers to buy additional products based on their buying patterns.**   Organizations have started to buy data to create a psychological portrait of a consumer of products.
-This helps them to drive customer loyalty and hence increase revenues <a href="https://www.learnbay.co/data-science-course/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career/" target="_blank">Data analytics in the e-commerce industry.</a>

-is becoming an integral part even for the basic level of decision making.
+This helps them to drive customer loyalty and hence increase revenues. <a href="https://www.learnbay.co/data-science-course/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career/" target="_blank">Data analytics in the e-commerce industry.</a> is becoming an integral part even for the basic level of decision making.

 ## 1. **The data science applications in which the e-commerce giants work are**